 As noted above, enabling this may create some latency between the audio source and audio playback.
 Here's an example of what this means: When streaming television, movies, or other recordings, you likely will not notice any difference; the latency isn't enough to bother your immersion or even suggest that there is latency.
 However, if you're playing a game with this setting enabled, and the game requires you to press a button at exactly the moment you hear a sound, you'll likely find that there is a small enough latency to throw you off.
 You'll know the latency is caused by this setting if you disable this setting, set the Windows Default Playback device to Digital Output (SPDIF), test the game again, and find your success rate increases significantly.
-There is no "cure" for this latency since audio must be remixed before it can be passed to the output.
-If this latency causes problems, then you will need to simply set Digital Output as your default playback device.
+There is no "cure" for this latency causes problems, then you will need to simply set Digital Output as your default playback device.